R4Z0R49/DayZStats/README.md

 DayZStats for the DayZ hive
 ==================

-DayZAdmin is a DayZ Stats panel
+DayZStats is a DayZ Stats panel

 ==================
 Requirements